 Victory Refrigeration is one of four component companies of the AFE division, which was purchased in January 2008 by the Ali Group - a global leader in the manufacture and sale of foodservice equipment.
-Due to broad and flexible Spec and Value product lines, resource-saving designs, technological innovation, unsurpassed build quality, ENERGY STAR® participation and excellent service, Victory has earned its reputation for providing "Refrigeration At Its Best."
+Due to broad and flexible specification product line, resource-saving designs, technological innovation, unsurpassed build quality, ENERGY STAR® participation and excellent service, Victory has earned its reputation for providing "Refrigeration At Its Best."

 For over 65 years Victory has been a leading manufacturer of commercial foodservice refrigeration products.
 We are focused on providing our customers with unsurpassed value, superior customer service and the highest quality products available in the industry today.
 A continuous product development process ensures a steady stream of innovative, technologically advanced designs; which provide the ultimate in energy efficiency, food safety, storage flexibility, reliability and durability.
 Each Victory model is designed with essential standard features, while also offering a wide variety of options, accessories and modifications.